The Caring Curve Approach

-Different people care about different things in their lives.
+Different people care about different things in their lives and work.
 The way they express this caring can affect both themselves and other people.
 Let’s explore this theme.

 Caring About Something